The Importance of Measuring Organizational Culture

-In a similar way, an increasing focus on organizational culture has captured public attention and intrigued the minds of leaders across industries although – similarly to electricity – it is hard to define and requires much observation.
+Similarly, an increasing focus on organizational culture has captured public attention and intrigued the minds of leaders across industries although – like electricity – it is hard to define and requires much observation.
 The Society for Human Resource Management, SHRM, explains that “culture is a nebulous concept and is often an undefined aspect of an organization.”
 We’d offer that culture is simply the sum total of behaviors within any group of people – whether team, department, or organization.

 Yet even with a definition, a simple question arises: why should we care, let alone do something about it?

 Today’s research shows strong cultures boast numerous benefits including increased productivity, decreased expenses, greater profitability, lower turnover, and greater share price over time to list a few.
 Who wouldn’t want these results?
 The answer seems self-evident.
 So, the question naturally becomes: is there a simple way to understand culture and crack the culture code to achieve these results?

 One place to start is using a culture survey.
 Despite the overwhelming number of surveys, each with its own model and statistical backing, these surveys can help demystify and tackle the daunting task of measuring, understanding, and improving your organization’s culture.
 These surveys help guide you on the road to improving culture and achieving results in four ways:

 Measurement takes many forms ranging from formal organizational culture surveys to casual, in-person conversations.
 Yet they each have the same intent: an increased understanding that leads to better decision-making.
 Despite the method, measuring culture can provide insight from all people within your organization to identify what is working and what is not.